Manjot Singh

 Manjot Singh (born 7 July 1992) is an Indian Bollywood actor, best known for his role in films like Oye Lucky!
 Lucky Oye!, Student Of The Year and Fukrey.
-He won Filmfare Critics Award for the Best Debut Actor category for his performance in Oye Lucky!
+He won Filmfare Critics Award for Best Actor for his performance in Oye Lucky!
 Lucky Oye!.
-He completed his schooling from Hillwoods Academy.

 Early life and education

 Manjot Singh was born in New Delhi into a Punjabi Sikh family.
 His mother is a housewife while his father is a businessman.
-He completed his schooling from the Hillwoods Academy, situated in New Delhi.
+He completed his schooling from the Hillwoods Academy, located in New Delhi.